-In September 2020, the Company entered into a Sale Agreement ("Sale Agreement") with Jefferies LLC "Jefferies), under which the Company may, at its option, offer and sell ADSs having an aggregate offering price of up to \$100 million from time to time through Jefferies, acting as sales agent.
+In September 2020, the Company entered into a Sale Agreement ("Sale Agreement") with Jefferies LLC "Jefferies, under which the Company may, at its option, offer and sell ADSs having an aggregate offering price of up to \$100 million from time to time through Jefferies, acting as sales agent.
 Any such sales made through Jefferies can be made by any method that is deemed an "at-the-market offering" as defined in Rule 415 promulgated under the Securities Act of 1933, as amended (the "Securities Act"), or in other transactions pursuant to an effective shelf registration statement on Form F-3.
-The Company agreed to pay Jefferies a commission of 3.0% of the gross proceeds of any sales of ADSs old pursuant to the Sales Agreement.
-During the three and six months ended June 30, 2022, the Company did not issue any ADSs under the Sale Agreement.
-During the three and six months ended June 30, 2021, the Company issued an aggregate of 3,787,972 ADSs under the Sale Agreement for net proceeds, after deducting underwriting discounts and offering expenses of \$29.6 million.
+The Company agreed to pay Jefferies a commission of 3.0% of the gross proceeds of any sales of ADSs sold pursuant to the Sales Agreement.
+During the three and nine months ended September 30, 2021, the Company issued an aggregate of 3,787,972 ADSs under the Sale Agreement for net proceeds, after deducting underwriting discounts and offering expenses of \$29.6 million.
+There were no similar sales in 2022.

-As of June 30, 2022, \$69.1 million worth of ADSs remained available for sale under the "at the market" equity offering program.
+As of September 30, 2022, \$69.1 million worth of ADSs remained available for sale under the "at the market" equity offering program.